chdao/PanicPedal/README.md

-# ESP-NOW Pedal Keyboard
+# ESPNow Perfectly Adequate Arcade Pedal

 A wireless pedal system using ESP-NOW for low-latency communication between pedal transmitters and a USB HID keyboard receiver.
+Perfectly adequate for arcade gaming!

 ## Overview